Who's Behind Listverse?

 In all of the letters, witches or Satanism was mentioned.
 One of them reiterated that DePalma was a very religious girl who wouldn’t get mixed up with satanic practices.
 However, the writer also mentions that Jeannette DePalma started becoming a little “wild” as she got older.

 The murder of Jeannette DePalma was big news for around two weeks after her body was found, and then the absolute silence around it started and remained.
-Her murderer has never been found.
+Her murderer has never been identified.

 Something creepy is taking place in the woods in western Switzerland.
 A man dressed in a military uniform with a gas mask over his face seems to be “haunting” the place.